Skip to main content

 Time Commitment

-The ACTR graduate certificate was developed to meet the needs of busy health professionals, and all courses can be completed through online or in-person classroom settings.
+The ACTR graduate certificate was developed to meet the needs of busy health professionals through a mix of online or in-person classroom settings.
 In addition, the graduate certificate is tailored to meet the individual needs of the ACTR scholars, allowing the 13 required credits to be completed in one year to two years.

 Course Descriptions